webplatform/docs-wpd/Architecture/index.md

 * [[WPD:Architecture/Guide|Guide]]
 * [[WPD:Architecture/Tutorial|Tutorial]]
 * [[WPD:Architecture/Media_Content|Media Content]]

+=== Notes ===
+* Should attributes in the same language that apply to different elements with different values for each have a different page, or should there be an aggregate page with multiple sections?

 ==Notes==
 * We want aggregated pages, where content from other related pages is transcluded into a single page